 Lindsey's skin type: Combination

 "After using this mask a few times, it's become my emergency skin solution.
-Every time I notice my skin is looking dull and broken out, I put the mask on, only to be met with a beautiful complexion afterward.
+Every time I notice my skin is looking dull and broken out, I put the mask on, only to be met with greater clarity the next morning.
 It's magic.

 "Upon applying it, you feel an immediate minty tingle—the kind of tingle that makes you feel like it's really doing something.
 Then, as promised on the jar, once the mask dries to a lighter gray (or green, as Faith notices) hue, you can see it sucking the oil right out of your pores, as evidenced by the little specks of dark gray where your pores are being vacuumed.
 You can see it working before your eyes, which is the type of instant gratification I love in a skincare product.